ESCAPE-WP2/Utilities-and-Operations-Scripts/cric-rucio-sync/README.md

-# Syncing RSEs, Protocols, Distances from ESCAPE-CRIC
+# Synchronization of RSEs, Protocols, Distances from ESCAPE-CRIC

-## How to use:
+## How-to

-On a machine that the Rucio Server is installed and DB configured
+The Rucio Server should be installed and the DB should be configured.

-    $ python sync_cric_rucio.py
+    python sync_cric_rucio.py